Mission and Vision

 #6 Commitment to Self-Transformation

 As we change societies, we must change from operating on the mode of individualism to community-centeredness.
 We must “walk our talk.”
-We must be the values that we say we’re struggling for and we must be justice, be peace, be community.
-This and oth
+We must be the values that we say we are struggling for – we must be justice, peace and community.

 “Where an activity raises threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically.”